Sevenpros/metrics-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: SPACE TRAVELERS HUB
+# Project Name: METRICS APP

- Description the project: With this project a user can view the rockets and make reservation for the available rockets as well as cancel the active reservation.
-He can also view missions, join the mission or leave the mission, additional there is profile page where he can track all his reserved rockets and joined missions
+  This the mobile web app implemented with the help of REACT & REDUX where a user can view the corona virus information from all around the workd, from the list of the countries he/she can click on selected countries and the app takes you to the details page where you can see all details of corona virus infomation of the selected county.
 ## Built With

-- REACT
+- REACT & REDUX

 # Getting Started with Create React App
 To get a local copy up and running follow these simple example steps.
-- Visit my github repo of this project [@githubhandle](https://github.com/Sevenpros/space-travelers-hub);
+- Visit my github repo of this project [@githubhandle](https://github.com/Sevenpros/metrics-app);
 - clone the project into you pc.
 - locate the directory where you cloned your prooject
 - install node and npm